 Salepi is both the name for the powder obtained from the roots of certain species of orchids and the drink that goes by the same name.

-As an ancient preparation, this historical analysis should be divided into two parts, not periodical but etymological.
-I will describe both the origin of the myth of the orchid and the birth of the drink Salepi, which is strongly connected to mythological and ancient beliefs.
+The historical analysis of this ancient preparation should be divided into two parts, not periodical but etymological.
+I will describe both the origin of the myth associated with the orchid, and the birth of the drink Salepi, which is strongly connected to mythological and ancient beliefs.

 The Orchid and the figure of the Satyr

-The mythological tradition that links the figure of the Satyr to the sexual sphere has led to indicate a mythological figure with the same name as the male reproductive system. Ορχις (Orchis), in fact, besides the scientific term to identify the testicles, was a character in the ancient myth, a son of a nymph and a Satyr.
+The mythological tradition that links the figure of the Satyr to the sexual sphere also features a mythological figure with the same name as the male reproductive system. Ορχις (Orchis), in fact, besides being the scientific term for the testicles, was a character in the ancient myth, the son of a nymph and a Satyr.

 During a banquet in honor of the god Bacchus, he raped a priestess who served at the temple hosting the festivities, a great crime.